 - External waits occur when SQL Server is waiting on an external process like a linked server query to complete.
 An example of an external wait is a network wait related to returning a large result set to a client application.

-This data is aggregated in the DMV sys.dm_os_wait_stats (and in sys.dm_db_wait_stats in Azure SQL Database) and is also tracked for active sessions in sys.dm_exec_session_wait_stats.
-These statistics (SQL Server tracks over 900 wait types) allow the DBA to get an overview of the performance of the server, and to readily identify configuration or hardware issues.
-This data is persisted from the time of instance startup, but the data can be cleared as needed to observe changes.
+These system views allow the DBA to get an overview of the performance of the server, and to readily identify configuration or hardware issues.
+This data is persisted from the time of instance startup, but the data can be cleared as needed to identify changes.

 Wait statistics are evaluated as a percentage of the total waits on the server.

-- SOS_SCHEDULER_YIELD waits---this wait type can indicate high CPU utilization, which is correlated with either high number of large scans, or missing indexes, often in conjunction with high numbers of CXPACKET waits.
+SOS_SCHEDULER_YIELD—this wait type can indicate high CPU utilization, which is correlated with either high number of large scans, or missing indexes, and often with high numbers of CXPACKET waits.

-- CXPACKET waits—If this wait type is high it can indicate improper configuration.
-Prior to SQL Server 2019, the Max Degree of Parallelism (MaxDOP) default setting is to use all available CPUs for queries.
-Additionally, the cost threshold for parallelism (CTfP) setting defaults to 5, which can lead to small queries being executed in parallel, which can limit throughput.
-Lowering MaxDOP and increasing CTfP can reduce this wait type, but the CXPACKET wait type can also indicate high CPU utilization, which is typically resolved through index tuning.
+CXPACKET—if this wait type is high it can indicate improper configuration.
+Prior to SQL Server 2019, the max degree of parallelism default setting is to use all available CPUs for queries.
+Additionally, the cost threshold for parallelism setting defaults to 5, which can lead to small queries being executed in parallel, which can limit throughput.
+Lowering MAXDOP and increasing the cost threshold for parallelism can reduce this wait type, but the CXPACKET wait type can also indicate high CPU utilization, which is typically resolved through index tuning.

-In addition to the aforementioned DMVs, the Query Store tracks waits associated with a given query.
-This data is not tracked at the same granularity as the data in the DMVs but can provide a nice overview of what a query is waiting on.
+In addition to the aforementioned DMVs, the Query Store also tracks waits associated with a given query.
+However, waits data tracked by Query Store isn't tracked at the same granularity as the data in the DMVs, but it can provide a nice overview of what a query is waiting on.